06.07.2013 | Sheridan Smalley

 Show, don’t just tell.
 The old adage “actions speak louder than words” applies to PR crises.
 Taco Bell did take some commendable actions—admitting the issue and firing the employee in question, for example.
 However, Taco Bell’s elusive promise that this will never happen again doesn’t effectively reassure the public.
 Instead, PR crises should be seen as opportunities for positive change.
 Show customers how the incident was an anomaly by taking direct internal actions to improve product quality and company conduct, and make these efforts visible to the public.
 In Taco Bell’s case, for example, hiring practices and employee training could certainly be improved; making this visible to customers would reflect positively on Taco Bell’s leadership, management and future product quality.

 We all dread the day that we face a PR disaster.
 However, case studies such as that of Taco Bell offer valuable lessons in dealing with the crises that our own clients may face.
 In the midst of catastrophe, it’s better to confront the issue immediately as well as take obvious and visible actions to both fix the mistake and prevent its future occurrence.

-At the end of the day, Taco Bell did a decent job in addressing their latest PR crisis, and it’s doubtful that their sales will take a lasting hit.
+At the end of the day, Taco Bell did a decent job in addressing its latest PR crisis, and it’s doubtful that its sales will take a lasting hit.
 So, remember the importance of good PR next time you dive into that Cool Ranch Doritos Locos Taco—which, by the way, was reportedly the type of taco shell in question.
 Enjoy.